-Deborah Pickett started reading Shade and Shadow by Francine Woodbury
+Deborah Pickett finished reading Shade and Shadow by Francine Woodbury

 Shade and Shadow by Francine Woodbury